garyj/yadsapp/template-generator/template-files/README.md

 A personal Django Starter project that I use to get started quickly with new Django Apps.

-This Django Template is is auto generated from [garyj/yadsapp](https://github.com/garyj/yadsapp)
+This Django Template is auto generated from [garyj/yadsapp](https://github.com/garyj/yadsapp)

 Inspired by [jefftriplett/django-startproject](https://github.com/jefftriplett/django-startproject)